TatianaMraz/2KDent_ims-server_v1.0/readme.txt

 TO DO:
 - create order item model to be able to store multiple items in one order
-- create account for client demo version
+    - create OrderItem model and connect with Order model